-The normal period of registration for this programme is 2 years and four months (full time students) with the potential to be shortened if students already have relevant clinical experience.

-The maximum period of registration for this programme is 5 years (full time).
+The normal period of registration for this programme is 3 years (full time students) The maximum period of registration for this programme is 5 years (full time)

 HOW WILL I LEARN?

 The programme uses a blended approach encompassing both face to face and online learning and teaching strategies.
 It makes full use of available learning technologies whilst recognising the value of face to face interaction and facilitation.
 The approaches used reflect the higher level of ability of graduates and provide you with opportunities to integrate learning.
 The variety of methods used will develop your current strengths and preferred learning styles, but will also help you to acquire further educational strategies to meet the required outcomes of the programme.